njdart/terraform/website/docs/language/settings/backends/http.html.md

 When locking support is enabled it will use LOCK and UNLOCK requests providing the lock info in the body.
 The endpoint should return a 423: Locked or 409: Conflict with the holding lock info when it's already taken, 200: OK for success.
 Any other status will be considered an error.
 The ID of the holding lock info will be added as a query parameter to state updates requests.

+~> **Warning!** It is highly recommended that you supply sensitive or dynamic configuration to the HTTP backend via environment variables.
+Supplying values to the backend using either `-backend-config` or in HCL directly will result in these [values being stored in plain-text in plan files.](#configuration_cached_in_plan_files)

 ## Example Usage